Products Centerimproving the agricultural economy by developing new uses for biological materials

 Nebraska researcher Yiqi Yang is using the byproducts of sorghum as a colorant for textiles.
 The Charles Bessey Professor of biological systems engineering and of texiles, merchandising and fashion design is using wool to start his research, but hopes that in the future sorghum can be used on other textiles and throughout many industries.

 - Read moreSeveral IAPC Affiliates selected for funding by the Energy Center in its sixteenth annual grant competition.
 To learn more go to 2022/2023 Energy Research Grants (Cycle 16)

 The 3 IAPC's active research programs emphasize value added processing technologies for agricultural materials and agricultural byproducts.
 These research programs have been, and continue to be, central to the Center's mission to improve the economy of the Great Plains Region by developing new uses for raw agricultural materials since our inception in 1988.

 The IAPC is devoted to assisting companies in the development and commercialization of industrial products using agricultural materials and agricultural byproducts.
-Our network, across multiple University of Nebraska departments, helps us assist clients in all areas of product development from, conception to manufacturing.
+Our network, across multiple University of Nebraska departments, helps assist clients in all areas of product development, from conception to manufacturing.